NikKowPHP/proj1/docs/app_description.md

 ### **Epic 1: Core Anonymous Experience**
 - **[RISK-001]:** As a user, I can visit the welcome page and understand the tool's purpose and its commitment to anonymity.
-- **[RISK-002]:** As a user, I can answer a series of health-related questions in a multi-step wizard.
+- **[RISK-002]:** As a user, I can answer a series of health-related questions in a multi-step wizard, including selecting my preferred units (metric/imperial), entering my height and weight, and answering conditional questions that appear based on my previous answers.
 - **[RISK-003]:** As a user, after completing the questionnaire, I can view a personalized risk dashboard with simple, clear results.
-- **[RISK-004]:** As a user, if I close my browser and return later, I can resume my questionnaire from where I left off.
+- **[RISK-004]:** As a user, if I close my browser and return later, I am prompted to resume my questionnaire from where I left off.

 ### **Epic 2: Results Export & Actionability**
 - **[RISK-010]:** As a user, I can download my results as a professionally formatted PDF ("Doctor's Visit Companion").